 These discrepancies may partly stem from differing generation times—studies that can easily observe a resource curve shaped by predation often focus on organisms with generation times on the scale of days to weeks.
 For example, aquatic studies that focus on phytoplankton as the resource may observe many generations in one summer while a terrestrial study focused on caterpillars in temperate areas would generally observe a smaller number generations (e.g. 1-2, depending on latitude and the caterpillar species).
 When populations turn over too quickly, it can be difficult to track individuals; consequently, researchers struggle to collect robust data on per capita fitness.
 The fundamental difference in the scale of generation times pervades aquatic/terrestrial comparisons, particularly at lower trophic levels 36,45,46, and may drive the difference in the objectives of aquatic vs. terrestrial studies in the phenological mismatch literature.
-Indeed, the majority of researchers studying aquatic-based interactions in our review approached the Cushing hypothesis from the perspective of populations or communities (15/20 interactions), whereas researchers approached terrestrial-based interactions from life-history theory (23/26; Table S2).
+Indeed, the majority of researchers studying aquatic-based interactions in our review approached the Cushing hypothesis from the perspective of populations or communities (15/20 interactions), whereas researchers approached terrestrial-based interactions from life-history theory (22/25; Table S2).

 A further divide across studies may come from the size, and population size, of the consumer, properties correlated with generation time: it can be difficult to collect per-capita fitness data when consumers are too small and numerous.
 In cases where individuals can be distinguished, marked and monitored, it is possible to gather per-capita data; otherwise data are more likely to be aggregated at the population or community-level.
-Of the life history interactions, the majority of consumers were birds (19/28) and mammals (6/25; Table S2).
-Comparatively, invertebrates were measured at the population or community level and the vast majority were aquatic (11/12; Table S2).
+Of the life history interactions, the majority of consumers were birds (19/27) and mammals (5/27; Table S2).
+Comparatively, invertebrates were measured at the population or community level (11/12; Table S2) and the vast majority were aquatic (11/12; Table S2).
 Therefore, only certain classes of organisms are tested for each category of mechanisms and in one type of biome, further limiting generalizations across systems.

 This places phenological mismatch studies on a continuum: at one end, aquatic studies focus generally on food web mechanisms, collect equivalent data on the consumer and resource but no per-capita fitness data and at the other end, terrestrial studies focus on life history theory from the lens of the consumer, collect individual-level data that can scale up to understand population-level connections between timing and fitness of the consumer, with much less information on the resource.
 The fundamental problem with these approaches is that researchers test only one piece of the much larger field of mechanisms that could underlie the Cushing curve.
 Though it is highly possible that both food web and life history theory together explain many of the consumer-resource systems studied, data limitations make it hard to assess mechanisms related to both theories at once.
 Consequently, most studies do not actually provide strong tests of the Cushing hypothesis, making it difficult to refute the hypothesis if no evidence is found, a prevalent issue in ecology and evolution47.